Confidence Intervals for Error Rates in 1:1 Matching Tasks: Critical Statistical Analysis and Recommendations: Empirical evaluation

 The MORPH dataset~\citep{ricanek2006morph} licensed for commercial use comprises approximately 400k mugshots images of 65k distinct individuals.
 As the number of images available for each individual varies, our estimation challenge is in the unbalanced setting.
 To expedite computations, we limited the number of face images per individual to 10.
 Using \texttt{dlib}'s face recognition model through \texttt{DeepFace} \citep{king2009dlib, serengil2020lightface}, we extracted the 128-dimensional embeddings for the face images.
 We then split the data in half and a large random sample of images from one half was employed to estimate the thresholds that yield the target $\fnmr$ and $\fmr$ using the Euclidean norm of the differences between the embeddings in the verification task.
 Construction of the confidence intervals was performed on the other half of the data.
 For this step, we generated datasets by randomly resampling without replacement $G$ identities and considering all pairwise comparisons between images corresponding to those identities.
 Estimation of error metrics and interval construction followed the method descriptions in Section \ref{sec:unbalanced_setting}.

 Here, we will only focus on the methods that have produced the most promising results on synthetic data.
 Therefore, we exclude the subsets and two-level bootstraps but retain the naive Wilson as a baseline. \Cref{fig:morph_results} illustrates how the estimated coverage of confidence intervals for $\fmr$ and $\fnmr$ of these methods vary with nominal coverage on MORPH data with $G=50$, where different identities can have different numbers of images.
 The behavior of the intervals somewhat mirrors our observations on synthetic data.
 More specifically, when the error metrics are close to zero ($\fmr=10^{-4}$ and $\fnmr=10^{-3}$), the double-or-nothing and vertex bootstrap intervals significantly under-cover, while the Wilson intervals perform better in this regard, although their actual coverage does not scale linearly with nominal coverage.
 For larger error metrics, the naive Wilson intervals are too narrow.
 In the case of $\fnmr$, all intervals under-cover when $\fnmr=10^{-2}$, while coverage is close to nominal when $\fnmr=10^{-1}$.
 For $\fmr$, all intervals tend to cover approximately at the nominal level when $\fmr=10^{-3}$ or $10^{-2}$.
-One possible explanation for the observed minimal under-coverage is that the methods we employ do not fully account for the dependence structure in the data.
-For example, the assumption that model errors across pairs of images belonging to different observations are independent may not hold in practice, particularly in the case of two pairs of images of lower quality, where model performance typically decays on these types of instances.